8. Impact assessment

 • Impaired UK ability to compete in world markets

-• Benefits of own trade deals and reduced regulation are small, uncertain and long-term
+• To counter these, the expected benefits of UK’s own trade deals and reduced regulation were small, uncertain and long-term

 • Brexit impacts on public purse and services include: